-Gainesville may lose to other schools individually on tailgating, bar scenes, football, and quality of female looks, but the aggregation of what Gainesville offers is why it’s one of the best places to enjoy a college football game.
+Gainesville may lose to other schools individually on tailgating, bar scenes, football, but the aggregation of what Gainesville offers is why it’s one of the best places to enjoy a college football game.
 It’s the least Southern of any SEC school, but the staples of SEC football are still all around.
 The locals and alumni can talk serious football with anyone, although they may take a few breaks in the middle of a conversation to fawn over Tim Tebow.
 Gainesville holds up well when people rush the town for a college football weekend because it’s big enough to have the requisite infrastructure with hotels or rental apartments, transportation, restaurants, and bars.

 Most of your time will be spent just north of campus and Ben Hill Griffin Stadium (aka the Swamp) along University Ave, but there are things to do “downtown” as well.
 Finally, it probably has the best weather of any SEC school, so you won’t have to worry too much in that regard.